Editor's note: 2023 foreword by author Kirsten Brancheau

 Interview ended.
 Rejected.

 My first reaction was total humiliation.
 How could I have been such a fool?
-As the humiliation slowly faded away, it was replaced with determination.
+As the humiliation slowly faded, it was replaced with determination.
 Not only was I going to become a hygienist, I was also going to find out what a hygienist is.
-The answer came to me sooner than I expected.
+The answer came sooner than I expected.
 As I shared my humiliating experience with a woman at my church, I found out that she was a dental assistant who wanted to become a hygienist, too.

-Both my friend and I were from the same county — the one with no dental hygiene program.
+Both my friend and I were from the same county—the one with no dental hygiene program.
 We both wanted one of the two openings for out-of-county students.
-Both of our interviews went well, and, amazingly, we both were accepted into the dental hygiene program.
+Both of our interviews (my second) went well, and, amazingly, we were both accepted into the dental hygiene program.

 The next two years were not easy.
 I went from someone who had never even heard of floss to a fanatical flosser of my own teeth and the teeth of every patient who sat in my chair.
 Even without the math, the courses were difficult.
 But graduation day finally came, the boards came, and finally the license came.
 I made it!
 I was actually a dental hygienist!